- Play by the rules and in a spirit of good sportsmanship

 - Teach your son that an honest effort is as important as victory, so that the result of the game is accepted without undue disappointment.

-- Encourage your always to play according to the rules of the game.
+- Encourage your son to always play according to the rules of the game.

 - Never ridicule or yell at your son or another boy for making a mistake or losing a game.